AshleyHofstra/AmazonEmployeeAccessChallengeNN/README.md

-# Title
-The problem I did was the Employee Access Challenge.
+# Amazon Employee Access challenge
+From Hofstra CSC270

 The data provided is as follows:

 | **Column Name**    |   **Description**
 | ------------------ | --------------------------------------------------------------------------------------------------------------------- |